SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alkiln/intro.md

 - Stop them completely with an error
 - Lose their trust in you

-You can write your simple [first test](setup#first-test) <!-- add link --> right away if you want.
+You can write your simple [first test](setup#first-test) right away if you want.
 Wait to write more complex tests till your code is more stable.
 "More stable" means that the question variables for the section you are testing are staying the same.

 When you add a new required field or change the variable name or values of a user's field, you will need to update those tests.